T-Mart98/product-review-card/README.md

 ### Continued development

-I will continue to make all of my projects responsive for all screen sizes and keep my code as clean and consise as possible.
+I will continue to make all of my projects responsive for all screen sizes and keep my code as clean and concise as possible.

 ## Author